CCSI-Toolset/FOQUS/docs/source/chapt_odoe/reference.rst

 interface will be discussed in the :ref:`odoe_tutorials` section.

 .. note::
-   Make sure you have the latest version of PSUADE installed (1.9.0).
+   To run this version of ODoE, make sure you have the latest version of PSUADE installed (1.9.0).

 ODoE Variables
 --------------